Indirect land use change impacts of biofuels: Criticism and controversy

 The Searchinger and Fargione studies created controversy in both the popular media and in scientific journals.
 Robert Zubrin observed that Searchinger's "indirect analysis" approach is pseudo-scientific and can be used to "prove anything".

-Wang and Haq from Argonne National Laboratory claiming: the assumptions were outdated; they ignored the potential of increased efficiency; and no evidence showed that "U.S. corn ethanol production has so far caused indirect land use in other countries."
+Wang and Haq from Argonne National Laboratory claimed: the assumptions were outdated; they ignored the potential of increased efficiency, and no evidence showed that "U.S. corn ethanol production has so far caused indirect land use in other countries."
 They concluded that Searchinger demonstrated that ILUC "is much more difficult to model than direct land use changes".
-In his response Searchinger rebutted each technical objection and asserted that "... any calculation that ignores these emissions, however challenging it is to predict them with certainty, is too incomplete to provide a basis for policy decisions."
+In his response, Searchinger rebutted each technical objection and asserted that "... any calculation that ignores these emissions, however challenging it is to predict them with certainty, is too incomplete to provide a basis for policy decisions."

 Another criticism, by Kline and Dale from Oak Ridge National Laboratory, held that Searchinger et al. and Fargione et al. "... do not provide adequate support for their claim that bioufuels cause high emissions due to land-use change", as their conclusions depends on a misleading assumption because more comprehensive field research found that these land use changes "... are driven by interactions among cultural, technological, biophysical, economic, and demographic forces within a spatial and temporal context rather than by a single crop market".
 Fargione et al. responded in part that although many factors contributed to land clearing, this "observation does not diminish the fact that biofuels also contribute to land clearing if they are produced on existing cropland or on newly cleared lands".
-Searching disagreed with all of Kline and Dale arguments.
+Searchinger disagreed with all of Kline and Dale's arguments.

 The U.S. biofuel industry also reacted, claiming that the "Searchinger study is clearly a 'worst case scenario' analysis ..." and that this study "relies on a long series of highly subjective assumptions ..."
 Searchinger rebutted each claim, concluding that NFA's criticisms were invalid.
 He noted that even if some of his assumptions are high estimates, the study also made many conservative assumptions.